Grants in Asian American Research

 Previous recipients who have completed the reporting for their grant are eligible, but priority will go to those who have not yet received the grant.

-Please acknowledge funding from the Asian American Research Center, UC Berkeley, in any websites, publications, presentations, or other products that result.
+Please acknowledge funding from the Asian American Research Center or from AAPI Data, UC Berkeley, in any websites, publications, presentations, or other products that result.

 Outcomes